 If you are an individual or estate, or a trust that does not fall into a special class of trusts that is exempt from such tax, you are subject to a 3.8% tax, or the Medicare Tax, on the lesser of (1) your "net investment income" for the relevant taxable year and (2) the excess of your modified adjusted gross income for the taxable year over a certain threshold (which in the case of individuals is between \$125,000 and \$250,000, depending on the individual's circumstances).
-Your net investment income generally includes your net gains in respect of your exchange of LP units for shares of Class A common stock or convertible preferred stock, your dividend income with respect to your shares of Class A common stock, and your net gains in respect of your sale, exchange, or redemption of your shares of certain passive or trading activities).
-If you are a United States holder that is an individual, estate or trust, we encourage you to consult your tax advisors regarding the applicability of the Medicare Tax to your net gains in respect of your exchange of LP units for shares of Class A common stock or convertible preferred stock, or convertible preferred stock, your dividend income with respect to your shares of Class A common stock and your net gains in respect of your sale, exchange or trust, we encourage you to consult your tax advisors regarding the applicability of the Medicare Tax to your net gains in respect of your exchange of LP units for shares of Class A common stock or convertible preferred stock, your dividend income with respect to your shares of Class A common stock, and your net gains in respect of your exchange, or redemption your shares of Class A common stock.
+Your net investment income generally includes your net gains in respect of your exchange of LP units for shares of Class A common stock or convertible preferred stock, your dividend income with respect to your shares of Class A common stock, and your net gains in respect of your sale, exchange, or redemption of your shares of Class A common stock, unless such income or net gains are derived in the ordinary course of the conduct of a trade or business (other than a trade or business that consists of certain passive or trading activities).
+If you are a United States holder that is an individual, estate or trust, we encourage you to consult your tax advisors regarding the applicability of the Medicare Tax to your net gains in respect of your exchange of LP units for shares of Class A common stock or convertible preferred stock, your dividend income with respect to your shares of Class A common stock, and your net gains in respect of your sale, exchange, or redemption your shares of Class A common stock.